 Be safe, kids.
 And don’t listen to any wild rumors.

 P.S.
 Because of all the excitement, this week has also been one of the worst ever for the stock market.
 Which, incidentally, is one of the topics of my previous article on the FIRE movement.
 I bet all the kids who bought Tesla stock two weeks ago aren’t excited to be down 25%, but hey.
 Them’s the breaks.

 P.P.S.
 If you want some more info about viruses and Spain, check out my article about the ebola zombie apocalypse from a few years ago.
 Those were the days, huh?
-Or check out my latest update about the Barcelona lockdown.
-Be safe out there, kids.
+Or check out my March update about the Barcelona lockdown.
+Or my June update about the end of lockdown.
+In any case, be safe out there, kids.